Australian immigration glossary

-For many of the skilled categories, you must do complete a points test and score at least a minimum points score in order to continue with your visa application.
+For many of the skilled categories, you must complete a points test and score at least a minimum points score in order to continue with your visa application.

 A temporary visa allowing a person to enter and remain in Australia until a decision is made on the permanent visa application.

-A relative or a grandparent, grandchild, aunt, uncle, niece, nephew or step equivalent.
+- Grandparent, grandchild, aunt, uncle, niece, nephew or step equivalent.